Halifax Regional Fire and Emergency: History

 There is a provincial firefighter museum in Yarmouth.
 Since 2012, there is an Annual Firefighter Memorial Service on June 2.

 The Fallen Firefighters monument is located at Station 4, 5830 Duffus Street, Halifax.

 Operations

-The service consists of a total of 51 stations, 489 career firefighters and civilian employees, over 600 volunteer firefighters, and is divided into 2 primary divisions:
+The composite (career & volunteer firefighters) fire service consists of 51 stations, 530 career firefighters, 547 volunteer firefighters and 66 support and civilian employees.

+Halifax Regional Fire & Emergency (HRFE) is guided by HRM Council's Emergency Response Time Targets outlined in two (2) primary categories: